Cracked rib and broken rib

 Do not tape or tightly wrap the injured rib area, as this could restrict breathing.

-If your rib fracture was caused by a serious injury you should go to A&E or seek medical advice.
-You should also seek medical help if you experience any of the following symptoms:
+If your rib fracture was caused by a severe injury you should seek urgent medical advice or go to A&E. You should also seek prompt medical help if you experience any of the following symptoms:

 These symptoms could be a sign of a chest infection or an indication that a broken rib has damaged a lung, causing it to collapse.